This article was originally published as a Sia Partners Insight

 Of all the processes which can benefit from increased automation in the banking sector, Finance and accounting processes seem to be a prime candidate.
 The Finance function covers the whole scope of the bank and all the products, activities and entities of the organisation, each of them possibly requiring a specific Finance process because of organisation, legal or accounting specificities.
 The potential for automation and the expected benefits for these processes are therefore relatively high compared to other functions.
 Whilst significant progress has been made over the last decade, many tasks remain manual and a significant number of manual procedures and Excel /Access models have been developed, generating operational risks and inefficiencies.
 The ROI of automation projects with RPA within the Finance function can therefore be considerable, both in terms of increased operational efficiency and mitigated risk, justifying the number of projects that have and continue to be initiated to develop process automation in most financial institutions.
 According to the Institute for Robotic Process Automation, an RPA software robot could for instance cost 66% less than hiring an off-shore worker and 80% less than hiring an onshore full-time employee (FTE), without taking into account the reduced error rate.

-What benefits can be expected from implementing process automation within the Finance function and which factors would ensure the success of automation programmes?
+What benefits can be expected from implementing RPA within the Finance function and which factors would ensure the success of automation programmes?

 Time-consuming and low-value added tasks could be automated by RPA